Daspy11/the-stu-art-v2/content/tags/essay.md

-A longer-form, end-to-end thought of any size which both complete and tied to my thoughts at a particular time and place.
+A longer, end-to-end thought which is both complete and tied to my thoughts at a particular time and place.